Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 For those who think that this saw would be too big for their hands, there is also a cordless version for around $130 with a battery and charger that is a lot slimmer.
 So something to consider.

 It’s adequate for projects that don’t require cuts deeper than 2 in.
 And as it lacks a bit in a power department, it cuts slowly.
-Someone who needs longer cuts may be disappointed.
+So someone who needs longer cuts may be disappointed.

-Standard tool-less bevel and depth adjustments – same as in the most other saws this type.
+Standard tool-less bevel and depth adjustments – same as in most other small circular saws of this type.
 The shoe is narrow, which makes it easier to cut with limited space.

 The dust port allows for shop vac attachment and does a pretty good job catching the majority of the sawdust.